VultureProject/darwin/README.md

 Set log level to DEBUG, INFO, WARNING (default), ERROR, CRITICAL or DEVELOPER.
 DEVELOPER mode does not create a daemon and log level is DEBUG.

-*Note: All filter currently log in the same file `/var/log/darwin/darwin.log`*

-*Note: All filter write a pid file in the following path: `/var/run/darwin/filter_name.pid`*

 ## Filter Manager

 ### Python Version